Last Updated: 30/08/2021

 Recently published International guidelines3 suggest that you can have live vaccines 3–6 months after stopping immunomodulator therapy.
 You should to seek advice from your IBD team and travel clinic regarding the medication you are taking and whether it is advised to stop your current treatment.

-If you are unable to stop your medication but you have to have a live vaccine such as yellow fever (see below), a healthcare professional can write you a letter of exeption that can be used when entering the country that requires vaccination (Kenya is a common destination that requires this).
-A template for this letter can be found in a official International Certificate of Vaccination or Prophylaxis document available from travel clinics or GP surgeries.
+If you are unable to stop your medication but you have to have a live vaccine such as yellow fever (see below), a healthcare professional can write you a letter of exemption that can be used when entering the country that requires vaccination (Kenya/Brazil are common destinations that require this).
+A template for this letter can be found in an official International Certificate of Vaccination or Prophylaxis document available from travel clinics or GP surgeries.

 How long should I wait before having a live vaccine and starting immunomodulator treatment?